 At one stage Sarmad Pathan asked David Lentz in a loud tone to help the Taliban settle down in their new lives by helping them financially.
 Lentz looked askance at Sarmad Pathan, the right side of his mouth twitching and becoming a faint smile.
 "Make a note of this gentleman's request," he commanded Willy in his deep voice, took a cursory look at all the Taliban and back at Sarmad Pathan.
 "Money is no problem.
 Why don't some of you guys take a study trip to the States?
 I am sure the USAID would love to sponsor Lahore's talented journalists.
 All of you!"
 There was a faint sarcasm when he said, "love to."

 David Lentz's offer created a sudden alacrity amongst the journalists.
 All hostility towards the Americans died down and was buried right there.
 Now everyone wanted to get close to Lentz and say something.
 Before one of us could win his attention, David Lentz said he wanted to leave in order to attend a meeting in Islamabad.
-All of us excluding the Taliban dogged him and Willy up to their car and the police escort that stood waiting outside the mosque.
+All of us excluding the Taliban dogged him and Willy up to their car and the police escort waiting outside the mosque.
 It was very hot, and my glasses suddenly got blurred, but I was able to see David Lentz hug Dr. Ghani, kiss both his cheeks, and thank him for his efforts.
 Willy gave Dr. Ghani a hearty handshake.

 Returning to the mosque, Dr. Ghani said to Sarmad Pathan, "You should not have asked for money."

 "Begging makes beggars.
 Better work hard and obtain what you must...
 Never mind, but be careful next time," said Dr. Ghani patting an utterly embarrassed Sarmad Pathan's shoulder.
 "You know you can spend your life in comfort if you carry a smile on your face."